GetStream/stream-go2/README.md

 }

-//We add the activity to the user's feed feed, _ := client.FlatFeed("user", "123")
+// We add the activity to the user's feed feed, _ := client.FlatFeed("user", "123")
 _, err = feed.AddActivity(act)
 if err != nil {